Originally published on April 25, 2018. Updated June 26, 2024.

 4. Executive project status report template

-Need to give a high-level summary of the project to top stakeholders?
-Then this template is for you.
-Created by the CDC, this report does away with all superficial fields to focus on key milestones, issues, and an overall project summary.
+Do you need to give a high-level summary of the project to top stakeholders?
+If so, this template is for you.
+Created by the CDC, this report eliminates all superficial fields to focus on key milestones, issues, and an overall project summary.
 Most importantly, it also includes space to make executive requests.

 Download: CDC.gov (Direct file, Word)